opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/retract-engage-aws-woh.md

-# RetractAWSWorkflowOperationHandler
+# RetractEngageAWSS3WorkflowOperationHandler

 ## Description

-The RetractAWSWorkflowOperationHandler retracts the published elements from Amazon S3.
+The RetractEngageAWSS3WorkflowOperationHandler retracts the published elements from Amazon S3.

 There are no configuration keys at this time.